seqwell/seqWell-ONT-demux/README.md

 #### outdir
-The outdir directory path where results will be saved.
+The `outdir` directory path is where results will be saved.
 This can be a local absolute path or an AWS S3 URI.
 If using an AWS S3 URI, please ensure your security credentials are configured appropriately.

 #### pool_ID
-The pool_ID is a character string which is used to name intermediate files produced in the pipeline.
+The pool_ID is a character string which is used to name intermediate files and summary report files produced in the pipeline.

 ### Profiles